The Three Estates: Idsworth, Stansted & Staunton

 The significance of the Park, has, however, been noted as it constitutes an important part of the ‘Green Infrastructure’ arrangements set out in a report adopted by PUSH, the Partnership for Urban South Hampshire (a voluntary association of the local authorities in South Hampshire.
 The Park has a key role as a green leisure facility for the relatively dense populations of Havant and Waterlooville.

-The adopted ‘Green Infrastructure Strategy’ can be read by hyperlink on the PUSH website, see page 30: Havant Thicket
+The adopted ‘Green Infrastructure Strategy’ can be read on the PUSH website, see page 30: Havant Thicket